jrduncan831/ai_environments_at_tacc/docs/conda_at_tacc/Overview of conda @ TACC.rst

 If we are using conda outside of a container, some thought needs to go into where to place it on our file systems (HOME, WORK, or SCRATCH).
 No location is perfect– here are pros and cons of each:

     1. HOME
-        - Generally, you should not place conda in HOME unless the environment you build is very small due to the small quota in HOME.
+        - Generally, you should not place conda in HOME unless the environment you build is very small due to the small disk quota in HOME.
     2. SCRATCH
         - In terms of optimizing the I/O that takes place with conda, SCRATCH  is the correct location.
-Unfortunately since SCRATCH can be purged, placing conda here is non-ideal.
+Unfortunately since SCRATCH can be purged, storing conda environments here is non-ideal.
     3. WORK
-        - The best location to place conda is in WORK.
-However, this also comes with its own problems.
-If you have very large environments (many thousands of files) it does a number on the Lustre file system if you’re running lots of jobs in parallel.
+        - Conda environments should NOT be run from WORK as it often can overload the filesystem for all users.
+If you are transfering or storing a conda environment on WORK, please copy it to SCRATCH before activating it.

-For smaller jobs, we can get away with installing conda on WORK.
-However, for jobs that require many jobs running in parallel, it is best to look for alternative solutions to setting up your environments.
-Moving conda into containers in these scenarios is best.
+For large conda environments, moving the conda environment into a container can reduce the file I/O overhead.
 Next, let’s take a look at an example of where we use miniforge within a container to build an environment.